Susan Ariel Aaronson

 International trade and investment agreements; transparent trade policymaking; corruption and development; Internet governance; internet freedom; economic growth and human rights, global corporate social responsibility

-Dr. Aaronson is a frequent speaker on public understanding of globalization issues and regularly appears on VOA Issues and Opinions/China to discuss US and international economic developments.
+Dr. Aaronson is a frequent speaker on public understanding of globalization issues and international economic developments.
 She was a regular commentator on "All Things Considered" in 1994–1995, "Marketplace" from 1995–1998, and "Morning Edition" from 1998-2001.
 She has also appeared on CNN, the BBC, and PBS to discuss trade and globalization issues.
-She has also been a Guest Scholar in Economics at the Brookings Institution (1995–1999).
+She has also been a Guest Scholar in Economics at the Brookings Institution (1995–1999); and a Research Fellow at the World Trade Institute 2008-2012.

-Dr. Aaronson serves on the Advisory Board for Business-Human Rights and is a Senior External Advisor to the Business and Society Team of Oxford Analytica.
+Dr. Aaronson is the Treasurer of Giganet; serves on the Advisory Board for Business-Human Rights; and is a Senior External Advisor to the Business and Society Team of Oxford Analytica.
 In recent years, she has been a pro-bono advisor to the UN Special Representative on Transnational Corporations and Human Rights, and the Congressional Human Rights Caucus.
 She has also consulted for the ILO; the World Bank; Free the Slaves; the Ford Foundation; the Extractive Industries Transparency Initiative; the Stanley Foundation; several corporations; and the governments of Canada, Belgium, and the Netherlands, among others.

 - WTO membership and inter-state conflict